Brenda Dorcely*, Juliana Nitis, Arthur Schwartzbard, Jonathan D. Newman, Ira J. Goldberg and Melissa Sum Pages 243 - 246 ( 4 )

-Case Report: A 61-year-old man with a history of type 2 diabetes, taking a SGLT2 inhibitor empagliflozin 10 mg orally daily, presented to the emergency room with a 2-day history of nausea and chest pain.
+Case Report: A 61-year-old man with a history of type 2 diabetes, taking an SGLT2 inhibitor empagliflozin 10 mg orally daily, presented to the emergency room with a 2-day history of nausea and chest pain.
 A week prior to presentation, he had started a ketogenic diet.
 He was initially admitted with a diagnosis of acute coronary syndrome.
 On initial assessment in the emergency room, his cardiac enzymes were normal and there were no ischemic changes in his ECG.
-As there was concern for unstable angina, he underwent cardiac catheterization, which showed a known total occlusion with collaterals and arteries with non-obstructive disease without evidence of acute plaque rupture.
+As there was concern for unstable angina, he underwent cardiac catheterization, which showed a known total occlusion with collaterals and arteries with a non-obstructive disease without any evidence of acute plaque rupture.
 His baseline laboratory assessments revealed an elevated anion gap of 17, increased urinary and plasma ketones, and metabolic acidosis.
 His plasma glucose level was 84 mg/dL.
 The diagnosis of euDKA was made, and treatment with intravenous fluids and insulin was initiated.
 His chest pain and nausea subsequently resolved.

 Conclusion: We present a case of euDKA triggered by a ketogenic diet while on SGLT2 inhibitor therapy presenting as chest pain.
-The recognition of euDKA is important in the context of increased SGLT2 use for management of cardiovascular risk for patients with diabetes.
+The recognition of euDKA is important in the context of increased SGLT2 use for the management of cardiovascular risk for patients with diabetes.